How to create a real living space in a courtyard without a lawn

 - add warm lighting

-- keep a clear path to the door
+- keep a clear passage to the door

-The ground is often what makes a courtyard without a garden uninviting.
-An outdoor rug creates a more comfortable base, especially under a coffee table or bench.
-It also gives a clear intention to the design.
+The ground is often what makes a courtyard without a garden unwelcoming.
+An outdoor rug creates a more comfortable base, especially under a coffee table or a bench.
+It also gives a clear intention to the arrangement.

-If the courtyard is exposed to rain, always check the material and drying properties.
-An outdoor rug should be chosen for real life, not just for a photo.
-Natural colors, discreet patterns, and easy-to-maintain fibers remain the simplest to integrate.
+If the courtyard is exposed to rain, always check the material and drying time.
+An outdoor rug should be chosen for real life, not just for the photo.
+Natural colors, discreet patterns, and easy-to-maintain fibers remain the easiest to integrate.

 | Problem | Solution | Effect | To avoid |